esarjeant/ffprobe3/README.md

 ffprobe python module
 =====================

 A wrapper around the ffprobe command to extract metadata from media files.
+Requires JSON support in ffprobe.

 Usage::